strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

 * Only ‘active clients’ are reported.
-An Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more Service Contacts recorded in the period.
+A Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more Service Contacts recorded in the period.
 * Service Contacts flagged as ‘No Show’ are not included for this purpose.